TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 - **Whether the coupling graph's ordering alone decides the outcome.** The two passes succeed on the same seeds with different input circuits, which points that way, but the two interaction graphs were not compared.
-- **Whether the preset draws a fresh ordering on every call.** The timing experiment above cannot tell, by construction.
-The test that can is reading `VF2Layout_stop_reason` from the property set across repeated unpinned `transpile()` calls; 30 calls with no `SOLUTION_FOUND` would put the all-miss probability at 1.4%.
+- **Why the preset never reaches a winning ordering** — whether it passes `-1` ("no shuffling"), or shuffles something that does not reach the VF2 node order.
+The outcome is measured; which of the two explains it is not.
 - **Which part of the ordering causes it, in either implementation.** Neither `qiskit-circuit`'s `vf2` module nor rustworkx's ordering code has been read at that level.